 It was also told at the afternoon session that the door of the gate was found hanging on the wall plate between the 400 and 800ft levels.
 Deputy State Mine inspector William B, Oram, stated that he went through the shaft after the accident hoping to find anything to indicate how the cage gate had become unfastened.
 The verdict of the jury was to the effect that Carney came to his death by falling through the cage gate that became unfastened through some unknown means to the jury.

 “The inquest lasted from 10 to 5 in the evening thirteen witnesses were examined and the testimony of all was so clear showing that Carne met his death through the fault of the company in not providing a secure gate on the cage.”

 Hugh left a wife, Mary Francis, and eight children.
-In spite of trying conditions of the weather, the funeral was well attended as Carney was well known and highly respected by the whole community.
+In spite of the trying conditions of the weather, the funeral was well attended as Carney was well known and highly respected by the whole community.
 Hugh was 42 at the time of death, born in Edrim Glebe Killymard, Donegal, he had been amongst the early pioneers to the town.
 He had been working in the copper mines of Hancock County, Michigan, where he met his wife Mary Francis O’Sullivan, of West Cork parents.

 A Butte mining song lamented such deaths:

 Only a miner and one more is found:

 Killed by the company, no one will tell,

 Your mining’s all over poor miner farewell

 The demise of the Irish hold on Butte’s mining world gradually came about as a result of a slowdown in emigration from Ireland in the 1920s, old Irish miners retiring, and fewer miners sons taking up mining because of easier work elsewhere.